TevinDeja/alx-backend-javascript/0x00-ES6_basic/README.md

 <li>Classes: A more intuitive way to create objects and implement inheritance.</li>
 <li>Modules: A standardized way to organize and share code between files.</li>
 </ol>
 These features significantly improved JavaScript's syntax and capabilities, making the language more powerful and easier to use.
-Would you like more details on any specific feature?
-CopyRetry